Oswald the Lucky Rabbit: Creation

-Universal takes direct control
+Walter Lantz takes control

 An ad for The Merry Old Soul featuring a version of Oswald redesigned by Manuel Moreno.

 Mintz, meanwhile, opened his own studio (later known as Screen Gems) consisting primarily of former Disney employees, where he continued to produce Oswald cartoons, among them the first Oswald with sound, Hen Fruit (1929).
 Coincidentally, Disney and Mintz each produced nine cartoons the first year and 17 the next, before others took over Oswald.
 Animators Hugh Harman and Rudolf Ising, unhappy with Mintz, asked Universal head Carl Laemmle to remove Mintz, suggesting they would be the ones to continue the Oswald series.
 Laemmle terminated Mintz's contract but, instead of hiring Harman and Ising, he opted to have the Oswald cartoons produced right on the Universal lot.
-Laemmle selected Walter Lantz to produce the new series of Oswald shorts (the first of which was 1929's Race Riot).
-Featuring Bill Nolan as an animator (and later director), the Lantz-produced Oswalds had a decidedly different tone and aesthetic than the Disney shorts, with more slapstick and surreal visual gags, some contributed by a young Tex Avery.
+Laemmle selected Walter Lantz and Bill Nolan to produce the new series of Oswald shorts (the first of which was 1929's Race Riot).
+The Universal-produced Oswalds had a decidedly different tone and aesthetic than the Disney shorts, with more slapstick and surreal visual gags, some contributed by Nolan unit animator Tex Avery.
+Avery and Lantz unit animator Manuel Moreno were handed shorts to co-direct as their creative control gradually increased.
 Over the next decade, Lantz produced 142 Oswald cartoons, for a total of 194 films featuring the character, spanning the work of all three producers.
-After Lantz took over production in 1929, Oswald's look changed to some degree over the following years: Oswald got white gloves on his hands, shoes on his feet, a shirt, a "cuter" face with larger eyes, a bigger head, and shorter ears.
-With 1935's Case of the Lost Sheep, an even more major makeover took place: the character was drawn more realistically now, with white fur rather than black, shoes are removed, plus wearing suspenders instead of a shirt and shorts.
-Both redesigns were done by Manuel Moreno, who recalled that in the 1935 redesign that Lantz said to make Oswald cute and to get rid of the black on him, because Disney was also changing his characters.

-The cartoons containing the new, white-furred Oswald seemed different from their predecessors in more than one way, as the stories themselves became softer.
-Minor changes in the drawing style would continue, too.
-With Happy Scouts (1938), the second-to-last Oswald film produced, the rabbit's fur went from being all-white to a combination of white and gray.
+Walt Disney reacted positively to Lantz's takeover of the series, holding Lantz's work in high regard and forming a friendly rivalry that lasted until his death.